Cofounder Docs

 • Managed Vercel Staging Export for downloading staging environment variables from managed Vercel projects

-• Secrets for adding API keys to managed Vercel projects and making selected keys available to agents
+• Secrets for adding API keys to managed Vercel projects and the development environment

 Environment Files